I Want To...

 Because advancements in medical oncology are helping patients live longer with disease, they are more likely to develop new problems, such as bone metastasis and pathologic fractures.
 Our experts work with oncologists treating the primary cancer to offer a coordinated, seamless approach to care for our patients and help them maintain function and control of their body while managing their pain and quality of life.

 Approximately 15,000 people in the United States are diagnosed with sarcoma every year.
-Surgical oncologist Dr. Nita Ahuja and division chief of orthopaedic oncology Dr. Carol Morris, co-directors of the Sarcoma Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center, discuss sarcoma treatment options and prognosis.
+Division chief of orthopaedic oncology Dr. Carol Morris, co-director of the Sarcoma Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center, discusses sarcoma treatment options and prognosis.

 Orthopaedic Oncology at Johns Hopkins

 Dr. Carol Morris, division chief of orthopaedic oncology at Johns Hopkins, discusses bone and soft tissue cancers treated at Johns Hopkins.